pytest-dev/pytest-asyncio/README.rst

 This mode requires the simplest tests and fixtures configuration and is recommended for default usage *unless* the same project and its test suite should execute tests from different async frameworks, e.g. ``asyncio`` and ``trio``.
-In this case, auto-handling can break tests designed for other framework; plase use *strict* mode instead.
+In this case, auto-handling can break tests designed for other framework; please use *strict* mode instead.

 Strict mode